Innopolis-UAV-Team/uwb_beacons/README.md

 ## Introduction

 This is a simple RTK implementation for the DW-1000 UWB radio.
-It is based on the [DW1000 library](https://usermanual.wiki/Pdf/DW1000SoftwareAPIGuiderev2p4.1120642274.pdf).
+It is based on the [DW1000 library](https://usermanual.wiki/Pdf/DW1000SoftwareAPIGuiderev2p4.1120642274.pdf) and [DW1000 user guide](https://www.sunnywale.com/uploadfile/2021/1230/DW1000%20User%20Manual_Awin.pdf).

 ## Usage